 There are many types of advanced periodontal disease, and the cause, damage they inflict, and treatment are different for each.

-- Chronic periodontitis: The most common form of periodontitis.
+- Chronic Periodontitis: The most common form of periodontitis.
 This type is characterized by consistent inflammation of the gums, formation of deeper periodontal pockets, and gum recession.
 It can occur in individuals of any age, but is more common the older you are.

-- Aggressive periodontitis: Rapid loss of attachment of the gums and quickly disappearing alveolar bone structure.
+- Aggressive Periodontitis: Rapid loss of attachment of the gums and quickly disappearing alveolar bone structure.
 This type usually occurs in individuals that are generally healthy.

-- Necrotizing periodontal disease: A necrotic infection that is characterized by the destruction of periodontal ligaments, alveolar bone, and gum tissue.
+- Necrotizing periodontal disease: A necrotic dental infection that is characterized by the destruction of periodontal ligaments, alveolar bone, and gum tissue.
 This type of infection is most commonly observed in those with compromised immune systems such as individuals who have HIV, malnutrition, or are undergoing cancer treatments such as chemotherapy or local radiation.